launchdarkly/ios-client-sdk/MigrationGuide.md

 #### `allFlagValues`
 A new computed property `allFlagValues` returns a `[LDFlagKey: Any]` that has all feature flag keys and their values.
 This dictionary is a snapshot taken when `allFlagValues` was requested.
 The SDK does not try to keep these values up-to-date, and does not record any events when accessing the dictionary.
 #### Objective-C Feature Flag Value Compatibility
-Swift generic functions cannot operate in Objective-C. The `ObjcLDClient` wrapper retains the type-based variation methods used in v2.x, except for `numberVariation`.
+Swift generic functions cannot operate in Objective-C. The `ObjcLDClient` wrapper retains the type-based variation methods used in v2.x or v3.x, except for `numberVariation`.
 A new `integerVariation` method reports NSInteger feature flags.
 NSNumbers that were decimal numbers should use `doubleVariation`.

 The wrapper also includes new type-based `variationAndSource` methods that return a type-based `VariationValue` object (e.g. `LDBoolVariationValue`) that encapsulates the `value` and `source`. `source` is an `ObjcLDFlagValueSource` Objective-C int backed enum (accessed in Objective-C via `LDFlagValueSource`).
 In addition to `server`, `cache`, and `fallback`, other possible values could be `nilSource` and `typeMismatch`.
 Feature Flag types that are object types have value types that are nullable in the wrapper.
 Take care to verify a value exists before using it.

 ### Monitoring Feature Flags for changes
-v3.0.0 removes the `LDClientDelegate`, which included `featureFlagDidUpdate` and `userDidUpdate` that the SDK called to notify client apps of changes in the set of feature flags for a given mobile key (called the environment), and the `userUnchanged` that the SDK called in `.polling` mode when the response to a feature flag request did not change any feature flag value.
+v4.0.0 removes the `LDClientDelegate`, which included `featureFlagDidUpdate` and `userDidUpdate` that the SDK called to notify client apps of changes in the set of feature flags for a given mobile key (called the environment), and the `userUnchanged` that the SDK called in `.polling` mode when the response to a feature flag request did not change any feature flag value.
 In order to have the SDK notify the client app when feature flags change, we have provided a closure based observer API.
 #### Single-key `observe()`
 To monitor a single feature flag, set a callback handler using `observe(key:, owner:, handler:)`.
 The SDK will keep a weak reference to the `owner`.
 When an observed feature flag changes, the SDK executes the closure, passing into it an `LDChangedFlag` that provides the `key`, `oldValue`, `oldValueSource`, `newValue`, and `newValueSource`.
 The client app can use this to update itself with the new value, or use the closure as a trigger to make another `variation` request from the LDClient.
 #### Multiple-key `observe()`